 Liam grinned.
 “I’m assuming they saw that you were loaded for bear and hightailed it out of there?”

+Liam clapped a hand on his shoulder.
 “Good job.
 Without that show of force, their pride might have gotten the better of them, and they could have tried to turn that nursing home into their Alamo.”
-It was hard to miss the pride in his tone.
+It was hard to miss the pride in his tone as he let his son go.
 “Did you get out of there before the cops showed up?”

 Liam turned to me.
 “Expect a phone call.
 They’ll probably want to question you about what happened.”